 A great option to reduce fuel problems and extend engine life is using an ethanol-free fuel mix.
 Many manufacturers offer their own brand of premixed fuels.
 This is an ethanol-free blend of oil and fuel that is ready to pour into your string trimmer’s fuel tank.

 You won’t have to deal with the bad effects of ethanol as discussed in the fuel section.
 Also, it’s convenient to have fuel available on your shelf when you need it.

 Gas and Oil to Use in a 4-Cycle String Trimmer

 Gas for 4-Cycle String Trimmer

-Never use gasolines with ethanol contents higher than 10% like E15, E30 and E85 fuels.
+Never use types of gasoline with ethanol contents higher than 10% like E15, E30, and E85 fuels.
 Because of the problems that can develop from using fuels with ethanol, ethanol-free fuel is best to run through your string trimmer.